melvinabraham/AustralianOpen_Visualization/README.md

 # Visualizing the highest performing countries and players of the Australian Open (2009 - 2014)

-This is a visualization of the Australian Open between 2009 - 2014 using HTML5, CSS3, JavaScript, d3.js and Python.
+This is a visualization of the Australian Open between 2009 - 2014 using HTML5, CSS3, JavaScript, d3.js, Bootstrap and Python.

+Python was used to clean, analyze and extract data from the [Dataset](https://github.com/melvinabraham/AustralianOpen_Visualization/blob/master/data/dataset.csv).

 ## Deployment